When to plant Lovage in Bath County, KY

 Bath County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 24.

-Bath County County sits in USDA Zone 6b.
+Bath County sits in USDA Zone 6b.
 Lovage grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Lovage grow in Bath County County's climate?
+Can Lovage grow in Bath County's climate?

 Your Bath County Garden Planner — Free